-AshantiGold Coach CK Akunnor Reflects On Side's Recent Poor Form
+AshantiGold coach CK Akunnor reflects on side's recent poor form

 "Ashanti Gold is declining on the log because of certain [internal] issues which I cannot make mentioning of to the public," Akonnor was quoted as saying by Ghanaweb.

-"There are a bit of problem maybe and so we are trying to manage it in a certain way and that is why we are struggling a little bit currently."
+"There's a bit of problems maybe and so we are trying to manage it in a certain way and that is why we are struggling a little bit currently."

 "Our team is such that when one or two players are not able to play those who get on board are not able to do the things we want them to do and that is a problem.
 But of course, we are there to do the right thing so will manage it and make sure that we get the right attitude on the field of play," he added.